-Prejudice5 involves a negative preconceived judgment or opinion that guides conduct or social behavior.McLean, S. (2005).
+5. A negative preconceived judgement or opinion that guides conduct or social behaviour.McLean, S. (2005).
 The basics of interpersonal communication.
+Boston, MA: Allyn & Bacon. communication.
 Boston, MA: Allyn & Bacon.
 As an example, imagine two people walking into a room for a job interview.
 You are tasked to interview both, and having read the previous section, you know that Allport rings true when he says we rely on stereotypes when encountering people or cultures with which we have had little contact.
-Will the way these candidates dress, their age or gender influence your opinion of them?
+Will the candidates' dress, age, or gender influence your opinion of them?
 Will their race or ethnicity be a conscious or subconscious factor in your thinking process?
 Allport's work would indicate that those factors and more will make you likely to use stereotypes to guide your expectations of them and your subsequent interactions with them.

-People who treat other with prejudice often make assumptions6, or take preconceived ideas for granted without question, about the group or communities.
-As Gordon Allport illustrated for us, we often assume characteristics about groups with which we have little contact.
-Sometimes we also assume similarity7, thinking that people are all basically similar.
+People who treat other with prejudice often make assumptions, or take preconceived ideas for granted without question, about the group or communities.
+As Allport illustrated for us, we often assume characteristics about groups with which we have little contact.
+Sometimes we also assume similarity, thinking that people are all basically similar.
 This denies cultural, racial, ethnic, socioeconomic, and many other valuable, insightful differences.

-• Ethnocentric tendencies, stereotyping, and assumptions of similarity can make it difficult to learn about cultural differences.
+Ethnocentric tendencies, stereotyping, and assumptions of similarity can make it difficult to learn about cultural differences.